 - Zoning is required when HP-UX is used in a Heterogeneous SAN with other operating systems. - Supports MC/ServiceGuard.
-A.11.14/A.11.15 or later - HP-UX 11.23 is supported on EVA3000/5000 v3 only
+A.11.14/A.11.15 or later - HP-UX 11.23 is supported on EVA3000/5000 v3.01 or later

 - Supports Multiple-Bus Failover mode.
-Secure Path multi-path driver is required for Multiple-Bus failover if configured with two or more paths. - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software at:

-- Supports connection to a common server with EVA and XP/VA storage systems.
-Refer to "EVA5000/EVA3000 Configuration Rules." - Does not support L-Port attachment. - Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01 recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of 2 Fabrics (see Figure 45), and contain only Continuous Access EVA supported operating systems.
-There can be up to 64 servers per pair of EVA, and up to 16 EVA5000 arrays in the dedicated SAN.
-In addition, that SAN is limited to 28 B-Series or 24 M-Series switches per fabric, and no more than 128 HBA/FCA ports per fabric per pair of EVA...
-Multiple zones may be required, due to multiple operating systems as defined in Table 27.
-See the Continuous Access EVA Design Reference Guide for additional details.
+Secure Path multi-path driver is required for Multiple-Bus failover if configured with two or more paths. - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software at: - ftp://ftp.compaq.com/pub/products/storageworks/whitepapers - Supports connection to a common server with EVA and XP/VA storage systems.
+Refer to "EVA5000/EVA3000 Configuration Rules." - Does not support L-Port attachment. - When using Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01, HP recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of two fabrics (Figure 43), and contain only Continuous Access EVA supported operating systems.
+If servers running non-supported operating systems exist within the SAN, they should be excluded from the Continuous Access management environment via zoning.
+In addition, that SAN (or management zone within a larger SAN) is limited to a maximum of 16 EVA, and 256 HBA per EVA.
+Additional operating system specific zones within the larger Continuous Access environment zone may be required as defined in Table 27.
+See the Continuous Access EVA Design Reference Guide for additional details and configuration limitations.